-Constructive & Deconstructive Language in Couples Therapy
+Constructive & Deconstructive Language in Couples Therapy "When You Wish Upon a Star"

 Christine A. Padesky, PhD

-2 Audio CDs • Three hour clinical workshop
+2 Audio CDs • Clinical workshop

 © Copyright Center for Cognitive Therapy / www.padesky.com

-This audio program was edited in 2006 and is consistent with current CBT standards of treatment.
+This audio program was edited in 2006 and is consistent with current CBT standards

 Disc 1 of 2: DECONSTRUCTIVE LANGUAGE